Exploring Mannheim and Nearby Towns

 IntercityHotel Mannheim IntercityHotel Mannheim

-40 minutes by ICE or TGV.
+around 40 minutes by ICE or TGV to get to Frankfurt.

 Flixbus station Mannheim